 Travel Insurance for Long-Stay Trips

-Long-Stay Travel Insurance - What Kiwis Need to Know
+Long-Stay Travel Insurance - What Australians Need to Know

 Long-stay policies differ from standard holiday cover in several important ways.
 Premiums are calculated on a per-month basis and are typically cheaper per day than short-trip policies.
-Cover for working while travelling, multi-country itineraries, and the accumulation of risk over longer periods are all factors that standard holiday policies may not adequately address.
+Cover for multi-country itineraries, the accumulation of risk over many months, and the management of pre-existing medical conditions that may change during a prolonged absence from Australia are all factors that standard holiday policies may not adequately address.

-One common misconception is that annual multi-trip policies are a substitute for long-stay cover.
-Annual multi-trip policies cover unlimited trips but typically cap each individual trip at 30-45 days.
-If you are away continuously for 3+ months, you need a single-trip long-duration policy, not an annual multi-trip policy.
+A common misconception is that annual multi-trip policies can substitute for long-stay cover.
+Annual multi-trip policies cover unlimited trips but typically cap each individual trip at 45 to 90 days.
+If you are away continuously for three months or more, you need a single-trip long-duration policy.
+Some providers allow top-ups or extensions while you are abroad, which is valuable when plans shift mid-trip.

 Key Facts for Long-Stay Travellers

-• Policy duration: Long-stay single-trip policies are available from 3 months up to 18-24 months with some providers.
-Extensions while overseas may be available.
-Policies over 12 months are less common and may have different terms
+• Policy duration options: Long-stay single-trip policies are available from 3 months up to 12 to 18 months with most Australian providers.
+Extensions while overseas may be available with some providers.
+Policies exceeding 12 months are less common and may carry different terms.

-• Multi-trip vs long-stay: Annual multi-trip policies cap each trip at 30-45 days.
-For continuous travel of 3+ months, you need a single-trip long-duration policy.
-These are different products with different terms
+• Multi-trip vs long-stay: Annual multi-trip policies cap each individual trip at 45 to 90 days depending on the provider.
+For continuous travel of three months or longer, you need a single-trip long-duration policy.
+These are fundamentally different products with different terms.

-• Extension options: Plans change during long trips.
-Some providers allow policy extensions while you are overseas, which is valuable for open-ended travel.
-Check extension terms before purchasing - not all providers offer this
+• Extension and top-up options: Plans change during long trips.
+Some providers allow policy extensions or top-ups while you are overseas, which is valuable when travel becomes open-ended.
+Check extension terms before purchasing because not all providers offer this flexibility.

 Understanding long-stay travel risks helps you choose the right level of cover for an extended trip.